Digital Sleep Trackers. Are They Worth It?

-A full sleep cycle takes about 90 minutes, after which stages 1 through 4 are repeated throughout the night, all of which are captured and recorded by the sleep tracker.
+A full sleep cycle takes about 90 minutes, after which stages 1 through 4 are repeated throughout the night, all of which are captured and recorded.
 Ideally, healthy adults should complete four or five sleep cycles each night.

-Some of the more advanced sleep tracker systems come with listening technology to detect snoring or other breathing abnormalities that could be indications of sleep apnea or similar sleep disorders.
-Many tracking systems will also monitor the sleeper’s surroundings, including the bedroom’s temperature, ambient noise level and air quality.
-Both wearable trackers and contact-free trackers typically include silent alarms, which awaken the sleeper through vibrations rather than the sound of an alarm.
+Some of the more advanced systems come with listening technology to detect snoring or other breathing abnormalities.
+These could be help identify indications of sleep apnea or similar sleep disorders.
+Many tracking systems will also monitor the sleeper’s surroundings.
+These include the bedroom’s temperature, ambient noise level and air quality.
+Both wearable trackers and contact-free trackers typically have silent alarms that vibrate to wake the user up.

 Do Sleep Trackers Actually Work?

-For some people, sleep trackers appear to hinder rather than help them get a good night’s rest.
-In some instances, sleep trackers actually lower sleep quality by inducing anxiety that can result in insomnia.
-A recent article in the Journal of Clinical Sleep Medicine describes a growing number of cases of a new sleep disorder called orthosomnia, which is an unhealthy obsession with the results of a sleep tracking device’s findings.
-In most cases, orthosomnia ends up worsening rather than improving sleep quality.
+Sleep trackers can actually hinder some people from getting a good night’s rest.
+In some instances, trackers actually lower sleep quality by inducing anxiety that can result in insomnia.
+One study describes a growing number of cases of a new sleep disorder called orthosomnia.
+This disorder is an unhealthy obsession with the results of a sleep tracking device’s findings.
+In most cases, orthosomnia ends up impairing, rather than improving, sleep quality.

-Although some people find sleep trackers to be both entertaining and a useful way to monitor their sleep habits, they’re not for everyone.
+Many people find sleep trackers to be both entertaining and a useful way to monitor their sleep habits.
+But they’re not for everyone.
 If the tracker’s data contradicts the way you actually feel, listen to your body rather than the device.
-Take sleep tracker readings with a grain of salt – otherwise, you may find yourself suffering from the effects of orthosomnia.
+Otherwise, you may find yourself suffering from the effects of orthosomnia.

-Regardless of whether you use a sleep tracker, having the right sleep system will directly affect the quality and duration of your sleep.
-Stop by one of Sit ‘n Sleep’s 38 conveniently located Southern California Mattress Superstores and speak with one of our knowledgeable sleep consultants who will help you find everything you need for consistently getting a good night’s rest.
+While a digital sleep tracker can help, nothing is more important than having the right mattress.
+Stop by your local Sit ‘n Sleep to speak with one of our knowledgeable sleep consultants.
+They’ll help you find everything you need for a good night’s rest.